 One could almost argue it doesn’t really matter since precision shaft alignments can usually be completed very quickly with the right shaft alignment tool and training.
 We see most of them completed well within spec–or even a tighter one without much additional effort.
 But when seeking information about a specialty piece of equipment or if the alignment has to be documented correctly, we should know how to make an informed decision that’s in the best interest of equipment reliability.

 Case in point, the same XA Ultimate customer decided to use the 3600 rpm tolerance on the XA and not the one from the OEM.
-It just made sense to them to go with a more accepted alignment tolerance and leave it the best condition possible.
+It just made sense to them to go with a more accepted alignment tolerance and leave it in the best condition possible.
 It certainly doesn’t harm the equipment to use a tighter tolerance.
 How did it go?
 This is what was texted to me after they completed the job.